olcf-tutorials/hands_on_containers_on_frontier/README.md

 apptainer build opensusempich342rocm571.sif opensusempich342rocm571.def
 ```

-This build will take a while, so to save you some time copy the pre-built image
+This build will take a while, so to save you some time just copy the pre-built image
 ```
-cp /lustre/orion/stf007/scratch/subil/containerstuff/apptainer/container_tests/frontier/containers/opensusempich342rocm571.sif .
+cp /lustre/orion/stf007/world-shared/subil/hands_on_containers_on_frontier_resources/opensusempich342rocm571.sif .
 ```

 Take a moment to inspect the `submit.sbatch` file and read explanations for why we